InertiaSolutionsGroup/Injury-Report/docs/LLM_HANDOFF.md

 ## 1. Current Objective
 - Maintain and improve the Injury Reporting App with a focus on code quality, documentation, and robust testing.
 Ensure all documentation is up to date and centralized in the `docs/` folder.
 - Refine the n8n prompt to correctly handle various types of data received from teachers.
+- Improve the user interface for handling sufficient and insufficient responses from the AI validation.
+- Complete testing of the enhanced UI and n8n prompt functionality.

 ## 2. Recent Progress
 - Refactored TeacherForm.tsx and MemoView.tsx into smaller subcomponents for maintainability